 Transfers and subsidies includes current and capital transfers.
 In the past, capital payments included capital transfers, which led to ambiguity because these numbers could overstate government's actual contribution to capital formation.
-Including capital transfers with other transfers ensures a clearer picture of government spending on capital.
+Including capital transfers with other transfers provides a clearer picture of government's capital spending.